Sonal029/TenderManagementSystem/README.md

 bid and places the order with that vendor

 There are 2 users in the system:

 1. Administrator
 2. Vendor

 The Role of the Administrator is:
+To login into the Admin section :

+loginId : admin

+password: admin

 1. Login with his account.
 2. View all the vendors.
 3. Create new tenders.